ziyadahmed-as/requirement-analysis/README.md

 ## 📌 Summary
 The effectiveness of Requirement Analysis depends on how well these five activities are performed.
 Each step—gathering, elicitation, documentation, analysis, and validation—ensures that the project is built on a solid foundation, reducing risks and increasing the likelihood of success.

+# Types of Requirements

+Requirement Analysis typically classifies requirements into two main categories: **Functional** and **Non-functional Requirements**.
+Both play a critical role in ensuring the success of a system, as they describe not only what the system should do but also how well it should perform.

+---

+## Functional Requirements
+Functional requirements define **what the system should do**.
+They specify the features, behaviors, and services that the system must provide to meet user and business needs.

+### Examples (Booking Management Project)
+- The system shall allow customers to **search for available rooms** based on date, type, and price range.
+- The system shall allow customers to **book a room online** by filling in required details (name, contact, payment).
+- The system shall generate a **unique booking reference number** for each confirmed reservation.
+- The system shall allow administrators to **view, edit, or cancel bookings**.
+- The system shall send an **email or SMS notification** to confirm the booking.

+---

+## Non-functional Requirements
+Non-functional requirements define **how the system should perform** rather than what it does.
+They describe quality attributes, constraints, and standards that the system must meet.

+### Examples (Booking Management Project)
+- **Performance:** The system should handle at least **500 concurrent booking requests** without degradation.
+- **Security:** All user data, including payment details, must be stored securely using **encryption standards** (e.g., AES-256).
+- **Availability:** The system must maintain **99.9% uptime** to ensure continuous access.
+- **Usability:** The booking process should not take more than **3 steps** from search to confirmation.
+- **Scalability:** The system must be able to support **future expansion** (e.g., multiple hotels or branches).

+---

+## 📌 Summary
+- **Functional Requirements** = What the system does (features, actions, behaviors).
+- **Non-functional Requirements** = How the system performs (quality, standards, constraints).
+Both are essential in the **Booking Management Project** to ensure it meets user needs while delivering reliability, performance, and security.